moccbc/learn-nvim/content/feature/lsp-client.md

-gra    -> shows a list of code actions available in the line under the cursor grr    -> lists all the references of the symbol under the cursor gri    -> lists all the implementations for the symbol under the cursor gO     -> lists all symbols in the current buffer ctrl-s -> in insert mode, displays the function signature under the cursor
+gra    -> shows a list of code actions available in the line under the cursor grr    -> lists all the references of the symbol under the cursor gri    -> lists all the implementations for the symbol under the cursor grt    -> jump to the definition of the type symbol under the cursor gO     -> lists all symbols in the current buffer ctrl-s -> in insert mode, displays the function signature under the cursor
 ```